feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### How to handle challenging situations?（*）

-你能描述一次你在照顾他人时遇到的挑战性经历，并解释你是如何处理的吗？（*）

-**Situation**
-During my placement, I experienced a challenging situation that I was assisting a client who was living with dementia to have a shower in the afternoon.
+- Situation: During my placement, I experienced a challenging situation that I was assisting a client who was living with dementia to have a shower in the afternoon.
 When I began the task, the client became very agitated and showed strong resistance, pushing my hands away and shouting.

-**Task**
-My task was to ensure the client's safety and dignity, and find a way to complete the care without making the situation worse.
+- Task: My task was to ensure the client's safety and dignity, and find a way to complete the care without making the situation worse.

-**Action**
-I followed these steps to manage the situation:
+- Action: I followed these steps to manage the situation:

   1. I stayed calm and lowered my voice and body position to be reassuring.
   2. I explained each step before I did it and showed him the towel and soap so he could see them.
   3. <!-- 3.
 I offered simple choices to give him control — for example, “Would you like to wash your arms or legs first?”. -->
   4. I distracted him by turning on his favorite music and used gentle touch to comfort him.
-5. When he was too distressed, I stopped the care and documented the incident in the client’s records.
+  5. When he was too distressed, I stopped the care and report the incident to my supervisor.

-**Result**
-After being patient and giving him time, he gradually relaxed, and I successfully completed the essential parts of his care.
+- Result: The result was I successfully completed the essential parts of his care.
 From this experience I learned that using patience and flexibility is an effective way to care for people with dementia, and that safety is always built on a person-centred approach.

 ### Have you ever work with clients from different cultural backgrounds?（*）